-Proposals for each service will be evaluated based on their overall value to state, considering both cost and non-cost factors as described below.
+Proposals will be evaluated based on their overall value to state, considering both cost and non-cost factors as described below.
 Note: An evaluation may not be based on discrimination due to the race, religion, color, national origin, sex, age, marital status, pregnancy, parenthood, disability, or political affiliation of the offeror.